poiyomi/PoiyomiDocs/changelog/2025-07-20-poiyomi-toon-9.2.67-changelog.md

 This update contains finalized support for VRC Light Volumes 2.0 and is recommended for all users.
 The Toon version is now available in the VCC Repository, GitHub, and on BOOTH.

 ### Changes
-- Updated to support VRC Light Volumes v2.0.0.
+- Updated to support the full release of VRC Light Volumes v2.0.0.
+- Added Exposure Occlusion to Reflections & Specular and Clear Coat.